Vesin: we are all neighbors

 You can then compile your code, adding $PREFIX/include to the compiler include path, $PREFIX/lib to the linker library path; and linking to vesin_torch (typically with -lvesin_torch).

-You’ll need to also add to the include and linker path the path to the same torch installation that was used to build the library.
+You’ll need to also add to the include and linker path the path to the same libtorch installation that was used to build the library.

 Usage example